How to Create a Landing Page for Your Business

 Logo, Branding, and Colors

 Consistency throughout your web pages is an important element to remember.
 The web design should be similar in terms of your logo placement and branding.
-Especially with a high traffic and high converting page you will want to place your logo somewhere very noticeable.
+Especially with high traffic and high converting page, you will want to place your logo somewhere very noticeable.
 This will help increase brand awareness for the future.
 Your logo should be placed strategically and branding should be consistent.
 This will aid in a more appealing page for visitors and more interesting to the eye.